TakeJoshyy/Murphmon-Tourney-Feb-2025-T1-/readme.md

 MurphLeague Tourney #1 is FRLG Murphmon

+Murphmon is a Super Kaizo IronMON inspired challenge that remains officially unbeaten.

 Dates: February 7th - 24th 12 AM PST start and end

 Must be live and have VOD